Planning-nl/vugel-docs/docs/README.md

 ### Box-blur
 The contents of this element are rendered box-blurred.
 Box blur is a very slight but high-performance blur effect.

+## Layout
+TODO: flexbox.

 ## Events
 Events emitted in Vugel are pretty close to their corresponding DOM events, with some differences.

 Every event has a different type than the original event.
 It was chosen to do it this way as to be able to ensure that the expected behavior is actually followed.

+A `VugelEvent` has the following properties:

+- `cancelBubble: boolean`: Set to `true` to cancel event bubbeling.
+- `currentTarget: Node | null`: 'This' node (while bubbeling).
+- `target: Node | null`: The event target node (while bubbeling).
+- `type: string`: The event name
+- `originalEvent: Event`: The original DOM Event is available using the `originalEvent` property.

 ### Mouse events
 All mouse events supported by DOM are supported by Vugel, and are translated into their own structure.

+Supported mouse events:
+- `mousemove`
+- `mouseover`
+- `mouseout`
+- `mouseenter`
+- `mouseleave`

-Every mouse event will include the following fields:
+Every mouse event will additionally include the following fields:
 - `canvasOffsetX` / `canvasOffsetY`: the offset of the mouse w.r.t. the canvas
 - `elementOffsetX` / `elementOffsetY`: the offset of the mouse w.r.t. the current element
-- `currentElement`: the currently selected element
+- `currentElement: { offsetX: number; offsetY: number; element: Element; }`: The tree2d target and offset.

 ### Touch events
 Touch events are not supported in the regular sense.
 Instead, we currently only use the first touch and translate it to the mouse corresponding event.

 ### Focus events
-TODO
+Supported events:
+- `focusin`
+- `focusout`
+- `focus`
+- `blur`

+Additional event fields:
+- `relatedTarget: Node | null`: The previous (in case of `focusin`, `focus` events) or new (`focusout`, `blur`) focused node.

 ### Keyboard events
-TODO
+Supported events:
+- `keypress`
+- `keydown`
+- `keyup`

 ## Examples
 TODO